 The vista from Tunnel View is one of Yosemite’s most iconic scenes, made famous by an Ansel Adams photograph.
 From the Wawona Tunnel’s eastern side, shoot your own postcard-panorama of Yosemite Valley, El Capitan, Half Dome, and Bridalveil Fall.
 Or hike the Pohono Trail uphill for an even bigger view where you can enjoy the scenery in relative solitude.

 The Ahwahnee Yosemite Dining Room

 Grandeur rules at The Ahwahnee Dining Room.
 Bounded by massive timbered walls, its 34-foot-high ceilings are dotted with dozens of wrought iron chandeliers.
+(Ed. note: The Ahwahnee is temporarily closed from January 2, 2023, through March 2, 2023, to complete seismic upgrades to the building.)
 Enormous picture windows framed by heavy draperies let in views of Yosemite Valley.
 The dining room seats 400 people—and there’s no bad seat in the house, especially at Sunday brunch.
 Be sure to check The Ahwahnee's guest updates prior to visiting.

 Glacier Point’s 7,214-foot overlook provides an unforgettable vista of Yosemite Valley and the High Sierra crest.
 Stand at the stone walls and survey Vernal and Nevada Falls and the Merced River canyon, or walk inside the granite Geology Hut to peer out at Half Dome.
 Best time to visit?
 Sunrise or sunset, when Half Dome and its granite neighbors turn pink.